-Electrical Safety Certificates are formally known as an Electrical Installation Condition Report (EICR).
+Electrical Safety Certificates are formally known as Electrical Installation Condition Reports (EICR).

 Since all electrical installations (electrical wiring, sockets, switches, electrical appliances and accessories) deteriorate with use and age they should be tested and inspected regularly to check their condition and safety for use.

-To do this you can commission an Electrical Installation Condition Reports or EICR for short.
+To do this you can commission an Electrical Installation Condition Report or EICR for short.
 (Previously known as a Periodic Inspection and Testing Report (PIR)).

 An EICR tests the condition of the electrical installations in your home or business and provides you with an electrical report on their safety and highlights any defects or deviations from the current revision of the current electrical regulations, which you can then remedy.